po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/14_Stu-CRUD-Mongoose/README.md

 * It's done when using a Mongoose CRUD method, I can create a document.

-* It's done when using a Mongoose CRUD method, I can insert data into an single, existing document.
+* It's done when using a Mongoose CRUD method, I can insert data into a single, existing document.

 * It's done when using a Mongoose CRUD method, I can update data in a single, existing document.